 ⚽ San Diego Wave FC | Est. 2022

-San Diego Wave FC — a National Women’s Soccer League (NWSL) expansion team — is the newest member of San Diego’s soccer scene and the first women’s pro soccer team in our city since 2003.
-The Wave is chock-full of powerhouse players, including two-time World Cup champion and Olympic gold medalist Alex Morgan, US international and World Cup winner Abby Dahlkemper, 2022 NWSL Rookie of the Year and Defender of the Year Naomi Girma, and US Soccer Young Female Player of the Year, Jaedyn Shaw.
+San Diego Wave FC — a National Women’s Soccer League (NWSL) expansion team — joined the local soccer scene as the first women’s pro soccer team in our city since 2003.
+When the Wave rolled onto the NWSL scene, it was led by two-time World Cup champion and Olympic gold medalist Alex Morgan.
+Other. big names on the roster included 2022 NWSL Rookie of the Year and Defender of the Year Naomi Girma and US Soccer Young Female Player of the Year, Jaedyn Shaw.

 Where they play: Snapdragon Stadium